 Frank Olt, Dasha Bazanova, David Alexander, Chunbum Park, Jeff Gomez, Mandy Henson, and Kiichi Takeuchi

-Curated by Chunbum Park in association with Yellow Cat Gallery and GALLERY 60 NYC
+Curated by Chunbum Park - A joint exhibition of Yellow Cat Gallery and GALLERY 60 NYC

 Wave Gallery Group Exhibition